EssCee/SC-s-New-Vegas-Rebalance/data/NVSE/plugins/Stewie Tweaks Readme.txt

 bLivingAnatomyShowDR
 Show damage resistance when using the living anatomy perk, and remove decimal places.
 Additionally hides the DR/DT if they are zero.
+Options (Living Anatomy):
+  bAlwaysShowHealth - show the targeted NPC's health-bar even if they have max health

 bPreviewPerksOnLevelUp
 Always show the perk screen when leveling up even if you have no points to assign.

 bPlaceMarkersAtLocations
 Makes right clicking in the map menu to place a marker place it directly on the hovered location.
+Options (Place Marker At Location): bLocalMapDoors - add support for doors on the local map

 bAllowPickpocketIfAlreadyCaught
 Allow pickpocketing even if the NPC has caught you previously.